JensTimmerman/im/README.md

 # feature requests
 ## High
+- Add itmes per location, click a location and then start adding items with the location list prepopulated
+- auto refresh dropdown boxes after items have been added in admin view, so page reload is not needed
+- auto parse dates in different date formats when given in a datefield. e.g. 20 12 2020 or 2020 12 20 to 2020-12-20
+ - also make ipad show the numbered keyboard here
+  - actually perhaps a date scroller is nicer here
+- units always minor case
 - make expirations a calendar view, generate ics file to import
 - public wishlist
 - easy clearing of shopping list